 You will take action with a significate degree of autonomy with minimal supervision or direction, within agreed guidelines taking responsibility for accessing support and accepting accountability for determining and achieving personal and/or group outcomes.
 You will gain a systematic understanding of the knowledge base and its inter-relationship with other fields of study.
 You will demonstrate an in depth understanding of some specialist areas in depth.
 You will be able to operate in complex and unpredictable contexts, requiring selection and application from a range of largely standard techniques and information sources.
+You will be able to work with ideas at a level of abstraction, arguing from competing perspectives.
 You will be able to identify the possibility of new concepts within existing knowledge frameworks and approaches